bpmn-io/bpmn-js-examples/README.md

 # bpmn-js Examples

-This repository contains a number of examples that showcase how use [bpmn-js](https://github.com/bpmn-io/bpmn-js) and how to integrate it into your applications.
+This repository contains a number of examples showing how use and integrate [bpmn-js](https://github.com/bpmn-io/bpmn-js) it into your applications.

 ## Basics